The moment you wear it, you define a style statement

 The word Bindi has been derived from the Sanskrit word ‘Bindu’ which means a dot or a drop.
 The Bindi had made the Indian women different from the rest of the world.
 It has alternative names like Tikli (Marathi), Pottu (Tamil), Tilak (Hindi), Tilakam (Telugu) and Teep (Bengali).

-The Bindi, is also described as Sindhura or Tilaka which means red.
+It is also described as Sindhura or Tilaka which means red.
 Culturally, Hindu wives wear it as vermilion applied on their foreheads to symbolise marriage.
 In the South, girls and non-married women wear it as a custom.

 Religiously, it is said to retain energy and strengthen concentration.
 It is also said to protect against demons or bad luck.
 For religious ceremonies, men too wear a kumkum mark on their forehead.

-The Bindi is worn in different forms, some use a dark pencil to create the dot, others use the self adhesive and non piercing form.
+The Bindi is worn in different forms, some use a dark pencil to create the dot, others use the self-adhesive and non-piercing form.
 It is generally placed in the centre of the forehead, right above the meeting point of the eyebrows.

 The best thing about the Bindi is the ease with which you wear it.
 The moment you wear it, you define a style statement.
 It was usually worn with Sarees and Salwar Kameez suits.
 But the teen-jean generation wear it with T-shirts and jeans, giving it an altogether new dimension!